 Characters are defined by a: Grapheme: Visual representation.
 Code point: A number assigned to the character.
+Code point name: A name assigned to the character.

 13.1.
 Using Unicode

 Let's look at how we can output characters using Unicode